soedinglab/MMseqs2/README.md

         mmseqs search queryDB targetDB resultDB tmp

-Then convert the result ffindex database into a FASTA formatted database:
+Then convert the result database into a BLAST-tab formatted database (format: qId, tId, seqIdentity, alnLen, mismatchCnt, gapOpenCnt, qStart, qEnd, tStart, tEnd, eVal, bitScore).

         mmseqs convertalis queryDB targetDB resultDB resultDB.m8

+Use the option `--format-mode 1` to convert the results to pairwise alignments.
+Make sure that you searched with the option `-a` (`mmseqs search ... -a`).

+        mmseqs convertalis queryDB targetDB resultDB resultDB.pair --format-mode 1

-### How to cluster
+## How to cluster
 Before clustering, convert your FASTA database into ffindex format:

         mmseqs createdb examples/DB.fasta DB